 Convict Lives at the Cascades Female Factory is compiled by Female Convicts Research Centre members and edited by Alison Alexander and Alice Meredith Hodgson.

-Copies of the book can be bought online through our website at http://www.convictwomenspress.com.au
+Copies of the book can be bought from selected book stores or online through the CWP website at https://www.convictwomenspress.com.au

 Launch of Repression, Reform & Resilience: a history of the Cascades Female Factory